Clinical UM Guideline

 U.S. Headache Consortium

 The U.S. Headache Consortium (Matchar, 2003) identified the following goals for successful treatment of acute attacks of migraine:

-Intravenous or subcutaneous dihydroergotamine therapy is contraindicated for use in individuals in any of the following situations (Dihydroergotamine mesylate injection USP, Product Insert Information, 2009):
+Intravenous or subcutaneous dihydroergotamine therapy is contraindicated for use in individuals in any of the following situations (Dihydroergotamine mesylate injection USP, PI, 2009):